OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

 4. Open the outpost_api_key.hbs file in a text editor.
 Go to your Outpost Control Center.
 In the top line, click Account -> Core Connections.
 Copy your Outpost API key and replace "Sample_Outpost_API_Key" in the outpost_api_key.hbs file.
 Make sure there is not any extra lines in the file.
 Then save the file.

+5. Open the outpost_domain_name.hbs file in a text editor.
+Go to your Outpost Control Center.
+In the top line, click Account -> Core Connections.
+Copy your Outpost Domain Name and replace "example" in the outpost_domain_name.hbs file.
+Make sure there is not any extra lines in the file.
+Then save the file.

 5. Add the following code into your theme's `default.hbs` file right under {{ghost_foot}}

 ```